awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 # Using Windows Authentication with a Microsoft SQL Server DB Instance<a name="USER_SQLServerWinAuth"></a>

 You can use Windows Authentication to authenticate users when they connect to your Amazon RDS DB instance running Microsoft SQL Server\.
-The DB instance works with AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\), also called **Microsoft AD**, to enable Windows Authentication\.
+The DB instance works with AWS Directory Service for Microsoft Active Directory, also called **Microsoft AD**, to enable Windows Authentication\.
 When users authenticate with a SQL Server DB instance joined to the trusting domain, authentication requests are forwarded to the domain directory that you create with AWS Directory Service\.

 Amazon RDS supports Windows Authentication for SQL Server in all AWS Regions except the following: